 Reduces sound – Underlay absorbs and muffles the sound of footsteps over the floor surface, which makes it a perfect option for traditional houses or if you live in a split story block of flats, as your neighbour below, you won’t hear you walking around.

 Comfort – Is it home if it’s not comfortable?
 Fitting underlay with a new floor softens its impact underfoot.
 The thicker the underlay, the softer the carpet will feel, you will feel like you’re walking on clouds.

-Makes flooring last longer – The continual foot traffic on carpet/flooring can cause it to flatten, deform or crack.
-Underlay acts as a physical cushion and can increase the lifespan of your flooring.
+Makes flooring last longer – The continuous foot traffic on carpet/flooring can cause it to flatten and lose its cushion like feel underfoot.
+Underlay acts as a physical cushion and can help make your carpet last longer.

 Improves hygiene – Underlay prevents moisture and dirt from seeping between the cracks.
 It’s a more uniform space which makes vacuuming and mopping a breeze!

 Minimal indentation – Heavy furniture can sometimes leave lasting indentations in your soft carpets, which becomes a nightmare when you fancy changing the room around.
-But with an underlay, it minimises the chances of indentation marks, increasing the lifespan of your carpet, and allows you to move your furniture around, should you fancy a change.
+Having underlay minimizes the chances of indentation marks, increases the lifespan of your carpet, and allows you to move your furniture around, should you fancy a change.

 Which underlay do you need?

-Depending on what room in the house you’re looking to get new flooring for will depend on which underlay is best.
-If you’re laying carpet over a hard floor that receives a lot of foot traffic, such as a living room or hallway and stairs, for example, then a firmer underlay would be your best option.
+If you’re laying carpet in a room that gets a lot of daily foot traffic, such as a living room or hallway and stairs, for example, then a firmer underlay would work best.
 However, in a bedroom that has less footfall, a soft underlay would be acceptable to use.